seated exercises

 1. The Modified Plank.
 Planks are one of the best exercises to target your core, as well as your upper body and arms.
 It is, however, quite a strong exercise, therefore variations are needed such as using your forearms as you build up your strength.
 If your knees are sensitive, you can use a towel or rolled-up mat under them.

 How to do it: Begin on a mat or towel facing the floor on your hands and knees.
-Now walk out your hands a few inches in front of you as if you are about to perform a pushup, and lower onto your elbows and forearms.
+Now walk out your hands a few inches in front of you as if you are about to perform a push up, and lower onto your elbows and forearms.
 Contract your core to support you and focus on drawing in your belly button toward your spine.
 Hold for as long as you can!
 30 seconds up to a minute should be the target.